Microgreen Grow Mats Verse Soil: Which is Better, Hemp, Bamboo, or Soil?

 Hemp Microgreen Grow Mats Make a Mess

-There is no way anyone can put a hemp grow mat in a tray without hemp fibers flying all over the place.
+There is no way anyone can put a hemp grow mat in a tray without hemp fibers flying everywhere.
 Soil, if handled properly is so much cleaner than hemp grow mats.

-Hands down, so I completely disagree with Terrafibre's statement that it is cleaner than soil or coco.
+Hands down, I’m afraid I entirely disagree with Terrafibre’s statement that it is cleaner than soil or coco.

 VegBed Bamboo Microgreen Grow Mats